Eat dessert. Then eat the bowl.

 If you really want to do these right, temper the chocolate.
 Tempering chocolate will give you a shiny, smooth dark chocolate with real snap.
 Un-tempered chocolate can look streaky, with a less crisp texture.

-To do this, you will need a good-quality, accurate digital thermometer, a bowl, and spatula.
+To do this, you will need a good-quality, accurate digital thermometer, a glass or metal bowl, and spatula.

 To temper dark chocolate (milk and white chocolate use different temperatures):

 - Divide chopped chocolate into 2:3 ratio.
 Here, we will do 6 ounces of chocolate total, divided into two portions: 4 ounces and 2 ounces.
-(Again, you are using “real” dark chocolate, not chocolate chips.)
+(Again, you are using “real” dark chocolate, not chocolate chips or candy melts.)

 - Melt the larger (4-ounce) proportion to 115° to 118° F. Do this either over a double boiler or in the microwave in short time increments, stirring often.
-If you are using a double boiler, keep the water at a low simmer and leave space between the water and the bottom of the bowl.
+If you are using a double boiler method, keep the water at a low simmer and leave space between the pot of water and the bottom of the mixing bowl so the steam heats the chocolate, not the hot water.

 - Remove the melted chocolate from the heat and begin seeding it with the reserved (2-ounce) chocolate in several additions, stirring frequently and letting one addition melt before adding the next.